My Wonderful Sister Lydia

 Shortly after we took over the restaurant lease, mom was diagnosed with stage 4 cancer and the family workload increased significantly to try to keep the restaurant afloat while mom went into the hospital for treatment.
 On top of it all, there now were the added hospital visitations.
 Because dad would visit mom every day after work (often with me in tow) the maintenance and running of the restaurant fell squarely into the laps of the Dalla-Vicenza teenagers once the hired daytime staff had gone home each day.

 In June of 1967, a week or so after my mom’s death and funeral, Lydia moved out of our house.
 That was at the end of my grade 4 year.
 I passed that year at the very top of my class.

-At the start of my grade 5 year and being a bit of a lonely kid with no interests in what other boys my age loved to do (sports and general pushing and shoving matches), I started learning how to play the guitar after watching my brother Kenny play a top 40 song by The Troggs over and over again.
+At the start of my grade 5 year and being a bit of a lonely kid with no interests in what other boys my age loved to do (sports and general pushing and shoving matches), I started learning how to play the guitar after watching my brother Kenny play ‘Love is All Around’ by The Troggs over and over again.
 Guitar quickly became my focus, my passion and a way to escape into a fantasy world.
 Now that Lydia was out of the house and I only cared about playing music, my grades went downhill very quickly.
 I barely passed grade 8 before I was to go into high school.

 With each high school year, exponentially my marks decreased to the point that I failed pretty much almost every subject except my beloved music classes.